b-t-k/b-t-k.github.io/a-guide/part-1.md

 The red highlighted text above was the original, the green highlighted text contains the sole change I made between versions.
 This can be really helpful and in fact makes at least one of the steps in the official step-by-step redundant.

+I will take a look at some of the basic concepts surrounding using Git in Part II.

 ### Terminal
 On a Mac the command line interface is accessed through a program called *Terminal*.
 Simply hit cmd+spacebar and type "terminal" or go to *Applications: Utilities* and double click on the Terminal icon.